-Multiple media use tied to depression, anxietyDecember 4th, 2012 in Psychology & Psychiatry /
+Multiple media use tied to depression, anxietyDecember 4, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Using multiple forms of media at the same time – such as playing a computer game while watching TV – is linked to symptoms of anxiety and depression, scientists have found for the first time.